agraef/midizap/README.md

 CC7+ XK_Right
 ~~~

-Incremental `CC` messages are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
+Sign-bit encoders are treated in an analogous fashion, but in this case the increment or decrement is determined directly by the input message.
 One example for this type of controller is the big jog wheel (`CC60`) on some Mackie devices, which can be processed as follows (using `<` and `>` in lieu of `-` and `+` as the increment flag of the `CC` message):

 ~~~
 CC60< XK_Left